Seinfeld what's the deal meme

 Membership Organization

 Another member was about to get his license to teach yoga and suggested we use the wide open gallery space as a yoga studio.
-He brought on a few fellow Marine yoga instructors and our yoga program was born.
+He brought on a few fellow Marine yoga instructors, and our yoga program was born.

 While a third member at the time introduced VFW Post 1 to the Healing Warriors Program, a non-profit that brings non-narcotic therapies to our Post on the second Saturday of every month.